o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-show-up-jobs.md

 Income is a separate problem, for instance a publish DAO could use [DHT methods](http://o-jasper.github.io/blog/2014/05/08/DHTs%3A-more-than-just-storage.html) to prove it is showing advertisements, advertisers ask to buy the spots, and the highest paying get them.
-Authors would have be able to vote on whether advertisementss are abusive.
+Authors would have be able to vote on whether advertisements are abusive.
 Another source of income could be donations.

 Approaches using DHT may not entirely neccessary Advertisers could simply 'patrol' the pages and value the according to how consistently ads are placed.